 Just over an hour’s drive from DC, where the Potomac meets the Shenandoah River, this West Virginia locale is a great day trip destination and an easy escape from the Metro-area bustle.
 Outdoor recreation, historic landmarks, and small-town strolling give visitors plenty to see and do.
 Located along the famous Appalachian Trail, there are ample tramping options, many that lead to overlooks offering incredible views (these tend to be steep and strenuous so be prepared with little ones).
 Civil War remnants provide a glimpse into the past.
 The charming town with quaint shops and cobblestone streets is a fun area to roam and explore.
 And if the kids are older and confident on the water, take them tubing on the river for a glorious way to enjoy a warm-weather day.
 October 2020 Update: Hiking trails and other outdoor recreation is accessible.
 Some museum spots in town may be closed.

 Cabin John Regional Park Adventure Playland

 The beautiful natural setting and abundance of play options put Cabin John among the top area playgrounds.
 A variety of primary-colored play structures are scattered throughout a sublime wooded section of the park.
 Tall trees surround the area, and their long shadows streak across sunlit surfaces.
 Kids can climb up, slide down, scramble over, swing from, even pretend to drive the apparatuses.
 And while there are many structures of all kinds of configurations for varying ages, there’s also a lot of open space in which to run around.
 As if that’s not enough, there is also a Miniature Train that offers rides through the woods ($2.50/age 3+, free/2 & under with adult).
 For a complete review of this playground nirvana, see this post.
-JAugust 2020 Update: The Cabin John playground is open, and the Miniature Train is running on weekends only.
+October 2020 Update: The Cabin John playground is open, but the Miniature Train is not running.

 Potomac by Water Taxi